monotykamary/hashnode-blog0/cll55ahuj000f09meh8zy3xg6.md

 * A way to arbitrarily define methods by a type (here is where our proxies come in)

-Below is an implementation that does all of that:
+Below is an implementation that does all of that.
+There's a lot going on that deserves its own article, but the idea will become clear towards the end of this post.

 ```typescript
 type ConstructorName<T> = T extends Object ?
 T['constructor']['name'] : keyof any